After Hurricane Dorian, The 'Wikipedia Of Maps' Came To The Rescue

 This year, in addition to mapping the Bahamas, Missing Maps volunteers have mapped Ebola-affected areas in the Democratic Republic of Congo, areas in Mozambique hit by Cyclones Idai and Kenneth, parts of Honduras affected by a dengue outbreak, communities hit by floods in the Indian state of Kerala, and the Amazon rainforest, where fire continues to ravage one of the planet's most important ecosystems and the indigenous communities that dwell within it.

-The volunteers — many of whom are not professional cartographers — use satellite imagery to digitally outline basic features like buildings, roads and waterways in OpenStreetMap, an open-source website that has been dubbed the "Wikipedia of maps."
+The volunteers — many of whom are not professional cartographers — use satellite imagery to digitally outline basic features such as buildings, roads and waterways in OpenStreetMap, an open-source website that has been dubbed the "Wikipedia of maps."
 In essence, OpenStreetMap serves as a shared global repository of geographic data and information that can be refined over time.

 OpenStreetMap was launched in 2004, but according to Ryan Engstrom, an associate professor of geography at George Washington University, open mapping didn't really take off until 2010 in the aftermath of the earthquake that devastated Haiti.